 A quick Google search will lead homeowners to some very conflicting results on this particular matter.
-There seems to be a group of people that swear by coffee grounds as a remedy for foul-smelling sinks and dirty disposers, and those with caution never put coffee grounds in the drain line, with or without a waste disposal.
+There seems to be a group of people that swear by coffee grounds as a remedy for foul-smelling sinks and dirty disposer, and those who will caution never to put coffee grounds in the drain line, with or without a waste disposer.
 There are also people who suggest using citrus rinds as a fresh smelling drain solution, but more on that later!

 What Happens When Coffee Grounds Go Down the Drain?

 A few things can happen when coffee drains are put down the drain or are used to “clean” the disposer.
 Ideally, nothing could happen, which often occurs with clean, new, or ABS drain lines.
 With enough water, the grounds will be pushed down through the drain and never wreak havoc.
 Or, coffee grounds will settle in the drain line, attaching to the grease buildup and eventually cause a clog.

 What if homeowners ensure they never put food waste and grease down the sink?
 Scraping plates into the waste bin and making sure nothing gets thrown down the drain is great practice.
 However, even the cleanest plates after dinner can leave residue that, when rinsed, will allow fats, oils and grease into the drain.
 Over time, this can build up on the sides of the drain lines.

 Keeping drain lines clear from buildup is all about prevention.
 If homeowners continue to ensure nothing goes down the drain unnecessarily, that is a good start.
 To help dissolve small amounts of oils, residue, grease and fats in the drains, homeowners can use a simple household item to help keep them clean.